 Known exposure measurements or spiked samples consist of detectors that have been exposed to known concentrations in a radon calibration chamber.
 These detectors are labeled and submitted to the laboratory in the same manner as ordinary samples to preclude special processing.
 The results of these measurements are used to monitor the accuracy of the entire measurement system.
 Suppliers and analysis laboratories should provide for the blind introduction of spiked samples into their measurement processes and the monitoring of the results in their quality assurance programs.
 Providers of passive measurement devices should conduct spiked measurements at a rate of three per 100 measurements, with a minimum of three per year and a maximum required of six per month.
 Providers of measurements with active devices are required to recalibrate their instruments at least once every 12 months.
-Participation in EPA's former National Radon Proficiency Program (RPP) did not satisfy the need for annual calibration, as this Program was a performance test, not a calibration procedure.
+Participation in the EPA National RMP Program will not satisfy the need for annual calibration, as this Program is a performance test, not a calibration procedure.